 - Sometimes hostile intentions toward the U.S.; and

-In Europe, Russia remains the primary threat to American interests in Europe and is the most pressing threat to the United States.
-The 2020 Index again assesses the threat emanating from Russia as a behavior score of “aggressive” and a capability score of “formidable,” the highest category on the scale.
-Moscow continues to engage in massive pro-Russia propaganda campaigns in Ukraine and other Eastern European countries and over the past year has performed a series of provocative military exercises and training missions that are viewed as warnings to neighboring countries, particularly the Baltic States.
-It also has increased its investment in modernizing its military and has gained significant combat experience while continuing to sabotage U.S. and Western policy in Syria.
+Russia remains the primary threat to American interests in Europe and is the most pressing threat to the United States.
+The 2020 Index again assesses the threat emanating from Russia as “aggressive” in its behavior and “formidable” (the highest category on the scale) in its growing capabilities.
+Moscow continues to engage in massive pro-Russia propaganda campaigns in Ukraine and other Eastern European countries, actively supports separatist forces in Ukraine, regularly performs provocative military exercises and training missions, and continues to sell and export arms to countries that are hostile to U.S. interests.
+It also has increased its investment in modernizing its military and has gained significant combat experience while continuing to sabotage U.S. and Western policy in Syria and Ukraine.

-North Korea’s level of behavior remained “aggressive” from the 2017 Index to the 2018 Index.
-Its capability level has also remained at “gathering” as Pyongyang continues to develop and refine its missile technology, especially in the area of submarine-launched ballistic missiles.
+North Korea’s level of behavior remained “testing” in the 2020 Index.
+North Korea’s capability level has also remained at “gathering” as Pyongyang continues to develop and refine its missile technology, especially in the area of submarine-launched ballistic missiles.
 With its ICBM program, North Korea remains both a threat to U.S. allies and assets in the region and an ongoing threat to the U.S. homeland.

 Just as there are American interests that are not covered by this Index, there may be additional threats to American interests that are not identified here.
-The Index focuses on the more apparent sources of risk and those in which the risk is greater.
+The Index focuses on the more apparent sources of risk and those that appear to pose the greatest threat.

-Compiling the assessments of these threat sources, the 2018 Index again rates the overall global threat environment as “aggressive” and “gathering” in the areas of threat actor behavior and material ability to harm U.S. security interests, respectively, leading to an aggregated threat score of “high.”
-This score is a full category worse than the 2016 Index assessment of “elevated,” driven by increases in the capability of Russia, Iran, and China.
+Compiling the assessments of these threat sources, the 2020 Index again rates the overall global threat environment as “aggressive” and “gathering” in the areas of threat actor behavior and material ability to harm U.S. security interests, respectively, leading to an aggregated threat score of “high.”

 Our combined score for threats to U.S. vital interests can be summarized as: